 How to Place a Call

-Press 9-1, the three-digit area code, then the seven-digit number for calls outside our area code (609).
+Press 9-1, the three-digit area code, then the seven-digit number for all calls.

 For international calls, press 9 for an outside line, then 0-1-1, country code, city code, and number.